library-data-platform/ldp/doc/Admin_Guide.md

 use DDL statements that cannot be run within a transaction, and interrupting them may leave the database in an intermediate state.
-For debugging purposes, database statements used to perform the upgrade are logged to the file `database_upgrade.sql` located in the data directory under `log/`.
+For debugging purposes, database statements used to perform the upgrade are logged to files located in the data directory under `database_upgrade/`.

 6\.
 Direct extraction